 - Make very clear what you're doing, why you're doing it, how you're doing it, when you're doing it, and what the outcome (or final product) of your project will be.
 It may help to think of your proposal as a question or problem that you wish to answer or solve, or at least to shed more light upon.

 - Include an explicit statement of the criteria that will be used to evaluate the contracted work.
-Will the project be graded?
-If so, what percentage of the course grade will the contracted work constitute?
-If the project will not be graded, what are the minimum requirements that the work must meet in order to be judged acceptable?
+What are the minimum requirements that must be met in order to be judged acceptable?

 Stage Three: Completion of the Contracted Work

 Once the contract is approved, work will proceed according to the timetable established in the contract.
 Like all creative work, your project will change and grow as you work on it and learn more about the subject and the resources available to you.
 This is entirely normal, and few completed projects wind up exactly as envisaged in the proposal.

 In some cases, there may come a point at which you and the instructor agree to alter your project so substantially that the approved proposal is no longer an adequate guide for the completion and evaluation of your work.
 If so, you should submit an amended Honors contract proposal describing the new criteria for completion and assessment.